XiaozhouCui/reactivity/note.md

 - Go to *Persistence* folder, run `dotnet add reference ../Domain`

 ## VS Code settings
-- In VS Code, install NuGet Gallery plugin, install C# Extensions
+- In VS Code, install NuGet Gallery plugin, install C# Extensions, install SQLite
 - In settings, find *Private Member Prefix*, and use `_`.
 This will create `_config` as private property
 - In settings, find *Use This For Ctor Assignments* and uncheck it.
 Then `this.` will not show up in constructor functions